dodsonphillip62/notes/README.md

 # 2023-11-30
 - "Programming wisdom for today: Always write code as if the person who will maintain it is a violent psychopath who knows where you live."
 This quote by Martin Golding emphasizes the importance of writing clean, well-structured, and easily understandable code to make it easier for others to maintain and extend in the future.

+# 2023-12-01
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to keep in mind:

+1. Break down large projects into smaller, manageable tasks.
+2. Use task management tools, such as Trello or Asana, to track your progress.
+3. Set deadlines for each task and prioritize them based on their importance and urgency.
+4. Learn to say "no" to tasks that are outside your scope or don't align with your goals.
+5. Stay organized by maintaining a clean and concise codebase, using version control, organizing your files, etc.
+6. Continuously learn and improve your skills by reading blogs, attending workshops, or taking online courses.
+7. Collaborate with others and share your knowledge.
+It will not only make you a better programmer but also help build a strong community.
+8. Don' t be afraid to ask for help or guidance when you need it.
+Learning from others' experiences and expertise can make a significant impact on your growth as a programmer.